ehefk/djqueue/README.md

   - Bot rejects requests that aren't a URL or song number in the database
   - Points refunded after request processed

-- Queue controlled using reactions to recent bot posts
+- Queue controlled in Discord channel, by reaction to recent bot posts
 - Number of requests tracked per session & all time

 Twitch Output Example: